Skip to content

 Once you’re logged in, you can click on the “Create an application” button to Create a Uni.

-Create an application button
+Create an Application Button

 Define Your Uni